Is a cheap world cruise actually possible?

 So How Much Did It Cost to Take This Cheap World Cruise?

-Here, we will break down the cost of our entire trip around the world, including all four cruises that we took, in addition to detailing the expenses of our stints traveling overland across the world’s most expensive nations.
+Here, we’re going into the deep details to fully break down the cost of our entire trip around the world.
+This trip budget includes all four cruises that we took, in addition to detailing the expenses of our stints traveling overland across the world’s most expensive nations.

 - Eating & Drinking